ellocofray/tailer/README.md

 tailer
 ======

-A little script to add sweetness an colorur to apache's error logs.
+A little script to add sweetness an colour to apache's error logs.